nedbat/cog/docs/running.rst

     OPTIONS:
         -c          Checksum the output to protect it against accidental change.
-        -d          Delete the generator code from the output file.
+        -d          Delete the Python code from the output file.
-        -D name=val Define a global string available to your generator code.
+        -D name=val Define a global string available to your Python code.
         -e          Warn if a file has no cog code in it.
         -I PATH     Add PATH to the list of directories for data files and modules.
         -n ENCODING Use ENCODING when reading and writing files.
         -o OUTNAME  Write the output to OUTNAME.
-        -p PROLOGUE Prepend the generator source with PROLOGUE.
+        -p PROLOGUE Prepend the Python source with PROLOGUE.
 Useful to insert an import line.
 Example: -p "import math"
         -P          Use print() instead of cog.outl() for code output.
         -r          Replace the input file with the output.